tBaxter/pear/README.md

 # pear
-Pear is a simple Flask app to compare the text of two documents using Python's Natural Language Tool Kit.
-For example, it can effectively compare your resume with a given job description and give you a sense of how they match.
-It began because I was job hunting and I wanted to experiment with Flask, with HTMX and with the NLTK, and this was the result.
+Pear is a simple Flask app that compares the text of two documents -- like a resume and a job description -- using Python's Natural Language Tool Kit.

+It began because I was job hunting and I wanted to experiment with Flask, with HTMX and with the NLTK.
+This was the result.

 It is not well-tested and my understanding of Natural Language Processing is not sophisticated.
 Use it with that in mind and no warranty is expressed or implied.
 Pull requests, however, are welcomed.